forestgrape/coronavirus/index.md

     - RNA pieces silencing mRNAs / other RNAs

-### mechanism of specificity:
-* blacklistening: Targeting anything known to be unwanted or marked to be unwanted (e.g. antibodies bound can signal unwanted like we mark mistakes with a red pen)
-* whitelistening: Targeting anything except known to be wanted or marked to be wanted.

 ### innate/general immune system
 [in rework]
 The unspecific part is the larger part.
 It consists of variety of mechanism: